Crustacean larva: Zoea

 The genus Zoea was initially described by Louis Augustin Guillaume Bosc in 1802 for an animal now known to be the larva of a crab.
 The zoea stage (plural: zoeas or zoeae), only found in members of Malacostraca, is characterised by the use of the thoracic appendages for swimming and a large dorsal spine.

 Post-larva

 The post-larva or Megalopae, also found exclusively in the Malacostraca, is characterised by the use of abdominal appendages (pleopods) for propulsion.
 The post-larva is usually similar to the adult form, and many names have been erected for this stage in different groups.
 William Elford Leach erected the genus Megalopa in 1813 for a post-larval crab; a copepod post-larva is called a copepodite; a barnacle post-larva is called a cypris; a shrimp post-larva is called a parva; a hermit crab post-larva is called a glaucothoe; a spiny lobster / furry lobsters post-larva is called a puerulus and a slipper lobster post-larva is called a nisto.

 Larvae of crustacean groups

 Branchiopoda

-In the Branchiopoda, the most basal group of crustaceans, there is no metamorphosis; instead, the animal grows through a series of moults, with each moult adding various numbers of segments to the body, but without any dramatic changes in form.
-Every other crustacean group with free larvae shows a metamorphosis, and this difference in the larvae is thought to reflect "a fundamental cleavage" of the crustaceans.
+In the Branchiopoda, the offspring hatch as a nauplius or metanauplius larva.